Sciences ¡ö Humanities

 AR 301: Chinese Arts & Culture (3 credits, spring & fall)

 This course offers a panoramic view of Chinese art and culture.
-Students will be guided to learn to notice and appreciate the subtle and deep meaning of such unique art and culture.
+Students will be guided to learn to notice and appreciate the subtle and deep meanings of such unique art and culture.
 Some modern art is also introduced in order to see the continuance of the tradition.
-Museum and studio visits will be arranged on weekends.
+Museum and studio visits might be arranged on weekends.

 This course surveys contemporary Chinese fiction from the 1980s to the present in terms of historical background, ideological content, artistic development and achievement, as well as foreign influences.
 It aims at familiarizeing students with modern Chinese history and culture through reading some of the major Chinese writers, Su Tong, Yu Hua, Ge Fei, Wang Anyi, Wang Shuo and Ye Zhaoyan.